ditte816j/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, there will always be multiple things to do.
 By determining which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
 Use a task management tool, such as Trello or Asana, to keep track of your work and prioritize accordingly.
  -
 Next, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take some time to plan out the steps involved.
 Creating a detailed plan will ensure that your code is structured well and that there are no unexpected hurdles along the way.
 Break down your project into smaller, manageable tasks and allocate time for each one.
 Then, stick to your plan and adjust as needed.

+# 2024-02-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.
+In the context of coding, it emphasizes that writing clean, concise, and easily understandable code is often more valuable than complex solutions.
+Strive to create maintainable software with minimal complexity, as it directly impacts the long-term efficiency and reliability of your projects.
+Always remember that code is read far more times than it's written, so aim for clarity and simplicity in your work.